ec-jrc/lisflood-model/1_4_introduction_tutorial/4_following_steps.md

 ## 3 Warmup

-As explained in [Chapter 3 - Warmup](#2_warmup.ipynb), this objective of this run is to find the initial conditions at the begining of the target run.
+As explained in [Chapter 3 - Warmup](#2_warmup.ipynb), objective of this run is to find the initial conditions at the beginning of the target run.
 The usual output of these simulation is a set of maps (NetCDF) with the model state variables at the end of the simulation.
 For educational purposes, we chose to write, not only the end state maps, but also the map stack of one of the state variables: the lower groundwater zone.

 Let's see how some of the outputs of this run has changed with the calibrated parameters and the new initialization maps.